junior-devleague/GNU-Linux-and-Python/src/morea/2_Intro_to_Command_Line/reading-basic-bash.md

 ---

-[Click here](https://junior-devleague.github.io/JDLA-Web-Development/morea/2_Intro_to_Command_Line/experience-file-creation.html) for the experiential learning exercise that puts what you’ve just learned into practice.
+[Click here](https://junior-devleague.github.io/JDLA-GNU-Linux-and-Python/morea/2_Intro_to_Command_Line/experience-file-creation.html) for the experiential learning exercise that puts what you’ve just learned into practice.

-[Click here](https://junior-devleague.github.io/JDLA-Web-Development/morea/2_Intro_to_Command_Line/experience-treasure-hunt.html) to do the final experiential learning exercise of the module, “Treasure Hunt”, before moving on to [Module 3, “Basic HTML”](https://junior-devleague.github.io/JDLA-Web-Development/modules/basic-html/).
+[Click here](https://junior-devleague.github.io/JDLA-GNU-Linux-and-Python/morea/2_Intro_to_Command_Line/experience-treasure-hunt.html) to do the final experiential learning exercise of the module, “Treasure Hunt”, before moving on to [Module 3, “”](https://junior-devleague.github.io/JDLA-GNU-Linux-and-Python/modules//).

 <br>